Cubs clinch 4th straight playoff spot, top Pirates 7-6 in 10 | New Country 923

 With a runner on first and one out, pinch-hitter Francisco Cervelli doubled off the wall in right.
 Justin Wilson got Adam Frazier on a popup and appeared on the verge of getting out of it, but Marte hit a liner that hit off first baseman Anthony Rizzo’s glove and rolled down the line for a tying double.

-Pirates starter Ivan Nova was roughed up for six runs and eight hits in four innings.
+The Cubs had managed a total of five runs in their last six games against the Pirates, including one run in the first two games of the series.
+But starter Ivan Nova couldn’t extend Pittsburgh’s pitching dominance.
+He was roughed up for six runs (five earned) on eight hits in four innings.

 TRAINER’S ROOM